jamerst/JobHunt/README.md

 - `Search__IndeedFetchSalary` - fetching accurate salary information from Indeed requires an extra request for every result, which may cause issues with rate limiting or IP blacklisting, especially for searches with a large number of results.
 You can disable this if you don't care about fetching salary.
 - `Search__GlassdoorPartnerId` and `Search__GlassdoorPartnerKey` - currently unused (I may add Glassdoor searching in the future, but from my experience Indeed is better)
 - `Search__NominatimCountryCodes` - country to return results from when geocoding locations.
 Set to your own country to get the most accurate results.
+- `Search__PageLoadWaitSeconds` - number of seconds to wait before capturing page source HTML for watched pages which require JavaScript support.
+This allows Single Page Applications without server-side rendering to initialise so that the actual page content can be compared.

 ### Running JobHunt